piretro999/GaLoRA/README.md

 ### 1. Building Knowledge Bases

-Organizations can use Galora to upload and manage internal documentation, research papers, and reports to cloud storage.
+Organizations can use GaLoRA to upload and manage internal documentation, research papers, and reports to cloud storage.
 The AI models can then process this data to create a comprehensive knowledge base that employees can query to find relevant information quickly.

 ### 2. Training Chatbots